ljrafols/rea/about.md

 This website holds the documents and review comments pertaining to our research project topic for the courses REA605 / REA705 / REA820 for the Seneca IFS program.

 ### Research Topic
-A Practical Introduction for Applying Machine Learning to Malware Detection (subject to change)
+A Practical Introduction to Applying Machine Learning to Malware Detection

 ### Group SSL members